camillescott/camillescott.github.io/dammit.md

 permalink: /dammit
 ---

 Looking for the dammit docs?
-They now live at the dib-lab: http://dib-lab.github.io/dammit/
+They now live at the [dib-lab](http://dib-lab.github.io/dammit/).

 You can also cite it with its zenodo DOI!